MramAlfawaz/Sigma/README.md

 # Book Recommendation
-GOOD READERS is website for book recommendations.  to help readers find and share books they love.
+SIGMA READERS is website for book recommendations.  to help readers find and share books they love.

 ## Technologies used: